Lower Milford Township, Pennsylvania

-Lower Milford Township is a township in Lehigh County, Pennsylvania.
+Lower Milford Township is a township in Lehigh County, Pennsylvania, United States.
 The population of Lower Milford Township was 3,775 at the 2010 census.
 It is a suburb of Allentown in the Lehigh Valley region of eastern Pennsylvania.

 History

-The Dillingersville Union School and Church was added to the National Register of Historic Places in 1978.
+Dillingersville Union School and Church in Lower Milford Township, built in 1885, was added to the National Register of Historic Places in 1978.

 Geography

 Lower Milford is the southernmost township in Lehigh County.
-Its villages include Corning (also in Upper Milford Township), Dillingersville, Hosensack, Kraussdale, Limeport (also in Upper Saucon Township) and Zionsville.
+It includes six villages: Corning (in Upper Milford Township), Dillingersville, Hosensack, Kraussdale, Limeport (in Upper Saucon Township) and Zionsville.

 According to the U.S. Census Bureau, the township has a total area of 51.1 sqkm, of which 0.06 sqkm, or 0.12%, are water.
-It is located in the Delaware watershed.
+It is located in the Delaware River watershed.
 Saucon Creek begins in Lower Milford and drains part of it north into the Lehigh River.
 Lower Milford is also the source of three tributary creeks of Perkiomen Creek, which drains south to the Schuylkill River: Hosensack Creek (which starts near the source of the Saucon), Unami Creek, and Macoby Creek.
 The majority of the township is hilly and is located in the South Mountains and on Mill Hill to the south and east of the Hosensack Valley.

 Lower Milford Township has a hot-summer humid continental climate (Dfa) and is in hardiness zone 6b.
 The average monthly temperature in Dillingersville ranges from 28.5 F in January to 72.7 F in July.